-If need be, staff will support the young adult to contact their friends and family if they want, if the individual is able to contact their friends and family independently they can do so in privacy.
+Families are encouraged and supported to visit young people both at their homes and communities where it is appropriate for them to do so.
+Seashell trust has a family flat that can be used by families who may live further afield to stay on site for contact to be facilitated.
+Where required staff will support the young adult to contact their friends and family if they choose to.
+However, where the individual is able to contact their friends and family independently, they can do so in privacy.
 The young adult can talk to their family/friends on the phone or web cam.
 They can send letters or cards to people, and people can write to them.
 We will give the young adult any help they need - to read or write a letter.

 Throughout the year from time to time Seashell Trust organises outings to local theatres, places of interest as well as holding fetes and other social events.
-We encourage young people, their families, relatives and friends to join in all social activities.
+We encourage young people, their families, relatives, and friends to join in all social activities.